joef551/camel-cql/readme.md

 </bean>
 ```

-The following desscribes each of the client bean's properties.
+The following describe each of the client bean's properties.

 <u>cqls</u>